jpedroribeiro/GitHubReposServer/README.md

 This is a very simple ExpressJS server that connects to GitHub's GraphQL API and outputs its data.

-This approach was mostly used to obfuscate auth keys for the client side app (currently under construction).
+This approach was mostly used to obfuscate auth keys for the [client side app](https://github.com/jpedroribeiro/GitHubReposClient).

 # Usage